Diya2722/Sakthi-Dental-Clinic/README.md

-# 🦷 Sakthi Dental Clinic — Official Website
+# 🦷 Sakthi Dental Clinic

 A modern, fully responsive **MERN stack** website built for **Sakthi Dental Clinic**, Hosur, Tamil Nadu.
 The website provides patients with detailed information about dental treatments, doctor profiles, clinic facilities, and a fully functional contact/appointment form with email notifications and MongoDB storage.